rsyncOSX/RsyncProcessStreaming/CODE_QUALITY.md

 - Short term: add DocC documentation and a short section in README/FEATURES linking handler expectations and error ordering.
 - Medium term: refactor `ProcessHandlers` into callback and config structs or provide a builder with sensible defaults.
 - Medium term: add opt-in production logging hook (injectable logger or log-level flag).
-- Testing: extend cases to cover environment injection, stderr-only output, and multiple sequential runs.
+- Testing: extend cases to cover environment injection and stderr-only output.

 ---